 Event Editor features

-- Attribute set-based route attribution—Define groups of event layers and named attribute sets to provide attributes across multiple event layers in a single transaction for a from and to measure pair on a route.
+- Attribute set-based event attribution—Define groups of event layers and named attribute sets to provide attributes across multiple event layers in a single transaction for a from and to measure pair on a route.
 The event layers can also be stored and referenced in different linear referencing methods (LRMs).
 The web app takes care of route and measure translations across LRMs.